ssh4net/Solidify/README.md

 ![Screenshot](https://github.com/ssh4net/Solidify/assets/3924000/3b8562f6-ca73-49f6-a3b1-b9e1f4cbc8ac)

-Tool expecting RGBA image file.
+Tool expecting RGBA or Grayscale with alpha channel image file.
 Output files will be write in same folder as a source files with a name **Source_file_name_fill.ext** as RGB without alpha channel.

-From v1.1 possible to use external alpha channel as a single channel file with **_mask.ext** or **_alpha.ext** in name (case insencitive).
+From v1.2 possible to use external alpha channel as a single channel file with **_mask.ext** or **_alpha.ext** in name (case insencitive).
+Supporting for RGB and Grayscale images only with external alpha/mask image file.

-Tool will read external alpha channel file only once per batch.
+Too optimize performance Solidify app reading external alpha channel file once per batch.

 ![Solidify 1 1](https://github.com/ssh4net/Solidify/assets/3924000/24dc9382-e554-44d0-8ed1-2465752a4752)